Asian shares rise, echoing Wall St optimism o... | Taiwan News

-Asian shares rose Tuesday (April 7), echoing the rally on Wall Street, amid a few glimmers of hope that the coronavirus pandemic could be slowing.
+TOKYO (AP) — Asian shares rose Tuesday, echoing the rally on Wall Street, amid a few glimmers of hope that the coronavirus pandemic could be slowing.

 China on Tuesday reported no new deaths from the coronarivus over the past 24 hours and had 32 new cases, all from people who returned from overseas.
 The country that gave rise to the global pandemic has recorded 3,331 deaths and 81,740 total cases.
 Numbers of daily new deaths have been hovering in the single digits for weeks, hitting just one on several occasions.